code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the example on how to send/receive JSON messages using Spring Kafka.
+This concludes the example on how to use the Spring Kafka JsonSerializer/JsonDeserializer in combination with Apache Kafka.

 If you have some questions or remarks, drop me a line below.